NinaKhaytovich/Mentorpiece/README.md

 [05 - Text processing in Linux](https://github.com/NinaKhaytovich/Mentorpiece/blob/main/05%20-%20Text%20processing%20in%20Linux.pdf)

-06 - Networks overview
+06 - Networks overview (Not uploaded due to containing a lot of sensitive information)

-07 - Networks Layers and IP
+07 - Networks Layers and IP (Not uploaded due to containing a lot of sensitive information)

 [08 - Software Architecture](https://github.com/NinaKhaytovich/Mentorpiece/blob/main/08%20-%20Software%20Architecture.pdf)